 I always use point-bys, I always lift when being passed, I never pass without a point-by and generally try to be as polite and safe as possible on track, especially in the vicinity of others.
 This day we had at most six cars on track, which gave us lots of room.
 If the full complement of 12 were on the track simultaneously I probably couldn’t have ever put a full fast lap together given the speed disparity from fastest to slowest.
 (This is an issue almost unique to the PDX/TT format where all the PDX cars run together no matter the skill or speed.)

 On the particular lap when I went off my goal was to drive one fast lap using all the “standard” cornering methods as a comparison to all the “non-standard” techniques I’d been using to get faster.
 Well, I never got that comparison lap.

 So, what happened?
 Afterwards when asked, I said a couple of things: “I think I braked too late and not hard enough.” and “My brake pads had been tapering more and more as the day went on and when I tried to take that corner on a fast lap I didn’t have the braking power I expected on entry.”
 Let’s see if the data bears out these statements.

-Here is a (very poor) overlay of the off and another earlier lap:
+Here is a (very poor) overlay of the off along with the trace from an earlier lap: